danchoi/goog/README.md

     m   last month
     y   last year

+VIM KEY MAPPINGS
+    <leader>o       open URL on or after cursor in default external web browser
+    <leader>O       open URL on or after cursor in split Vim window using elinks, links, or lynx

 ```

 goog will color the output a little if STDOUT is the tty.

 Unlike Google in the web browser, you can redirect goog's output like any Unix text stream.

 NOTE: Very soon I'll release a Vim plugin version that can be invoked within a Vim session.